Arc Flash PPE Clothing Explained

 When working in environments where arc flash PPE clothing is required, what you wear underneath is just as important as the outer protective layers.
 Here are key considerations:

-- Non-Melting Fabrics: Always wear natural fibers such as cotton, wool, or silk under arc flash PPE clothing.
-Synthetic fabrics like polyester or nylon can melt under high temperatures and cause severe burns.
+Non-Melting Fabrics: Always wear natural fibres such as cotton, wool, or silk under arc flash PPE clothing.
+Synthetic fabrics, such as polyester or nylon, can melt under high temperatures, causing severe burns.

 How to Verify Arc-Rated Clothing?